Lola T93/00

-The Lola T93/00 is an highly successful open-wheel racing car chassis, designed and built by Lola Cars that competed in the CART open-wheel racing series, for competition in the 1993 season.
+The Lola T93/00 is a highly successful open-wheel racing car chassis, designed and built by Lola Cars that competed in the CART open-wheel racing series, for competition in the 1993 season.
 It was extremely competitive, winning 8 races that season, including a win for rookie Nigel Mansell on debut in Australia.
 It also gave teammate Mario Andretti a win, as well as giving Al Unser Jr. and Danny Sullivan a win each.
 It was mainly powered by the 800-850 hp Ford/Cosworth XB turbo engine.
 It powered Nigel Mansell to his maiden first and only IndyCar World Championship.